dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/TechnicalWorkflowAndBestPractices.md

 Note that the CMU VPN is also adding an extra layer of encryption and routing all your traffic through the CMU network.

-TODO: Let's give it a try and explore using the unix command line a bit...
+Let's give it a try and explore using the unix command line a bit by working through the [Introduction to Command Line Tools](../command-line-tools/)

 ## Talking to the Database with psql